Genivia/RE-flex/doc/index.md

 To enable dotall mode in <b>`reflex`</b> use the `-a` or `−−dotall` option (or
 <i>`%%option dotall`</i>).

-When converting regex patterns for use with a C++ regex library, use regex matcher converter flag `reflex::convert_flag::dotall` to convert the regex or use `(?s:φ)` to locally enable dotall mode in a pattern `φ`.
-See
-\ref regex-convert for more details.
+When converting regex patterns for use with a C++ regex library, prepend `(?s)` to the regex to specify dotall mode or use `(?s:φ)` to locally enable dotall mode in the sub-pattern `φ`.
+The regex pattern may require conversion when the regex library does not support dotall mode modifiers, see \ref regex-convert for more details.

 🔝 [Back to table of contents](#)